 1. 100% Federal Poverty Level, 2011-2015 American Community Survey S1701 U.S. Census

 2. Colorado Children's Campaign KidsCount in Colorado, 2018

 3. 2018 Federal Poverty Guidelines (income based on family of four with one preschool-aged child and one school-aged child)

-A free service connecting people to critical resources such as food, shelter, rental assistance, utility assistance, child care, and more.
+A statewide community resource connecting individuals and families to critical resources including food, shelter, rental assistance, childcare, and more.

 "No matter how many times I called for help, Mile High United Way was there for me,” said Angellynne.Read More

 "I’m surprised by the amount of resources we had right in our own backyard that I couldn’t locate on my own.”Read More

 "2-1-1 is able to give more direct answers and I know the services are reputable,” Candace recalled.Read More